Acknowledgements

 Mass Spectrometry Facilities (SUMS):

-Stanford Cancer Institute acknowledgement: Since SUMS as an SCI Shared Resource receives grant support from the National Cancer Institute, use should be acknowledged in any publications.
-The following statement is suggested: "This work was supported in part by NIH P30 CA124435 utilizing the Stanford Cancer Institute Proteomics Shared Resource."
+Institute, use should be acknowledged in any publications.
+The following statement is suggested: "This work was supported in part by

 Translational Applications Science Center (TASC):